SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Manager Channel Distribution.md

 This page contains the interface used by the WFM.
 It can also be used to test if everything works fine.

 - To get a list of virtual DCM elements, set something (no matter what) in the field **Refresh DCM List**.
   This will update the data in the **Export Interface: Virtual DCM List**.

-- To get the output services from one virtual element, copy the name to the parameter **Get Output Services For**.This will update the parameter **Export Interface: Output Service List**.
+- To get the output services from one virtual element, copy the name to the parameter **Get Output Services For**.
+  This will update the parameter **Export Interface: Output Service List**.

 - To get the backup services for one output service, copy the key of the output service found in the table **Output Service List** to the parameter **Get Backup Services For**.